oscar-system/Oscar.jl/docs/src/AlgebraicGeometry/Schemes/CoveredSchemes.md

     fiber_product(f::AbsCoveredSchemeMorphism, g::AbsCoveredSchemeMorphism)
 ```

-## The modeling of covered schemes and their expected behaviour
+## The modeling of covered schemes and their expected behavior

 Any `AbsCoveredScheme` may possess several `Covering`s.
 This is necessary for
 several reasons; for instance, a morphism $f : X \to Y$ between `AbsCoveredScheme`s